-CBD (cannabidiol) ascended the ranks from an virtually unheard-of chemical compound to a cultural phenomenon in just a few years.
+CBD (cannabidiol) has ascended the ranks from a virtually known compound to a cultural phenomenon in just a few years.
 A decade ago, CBD was barely a blip on the radar of Americans, doctors and researchers.
-Now it’s the subject of countless studies, in major headlines and can be purchased online or at your local organic grocery store.
+Now it’s the subject of countless studies, in major headlines and available for purchase online or even at your local organic grocery store.

 With rising popularity, more people are coming into contact with CBD for the first time ever.
 It can be intimidating to sort fact from noise, so we’ve put together a helpful guide on the basics.

 Let’s start with the fundamentals.
 What is CBD and how does it interact with your body?
 Warning: a hefty dose of science jargon ahead!

 The endocannabinoid system (or “ECS”) is a network (of receptors and elements that interact with these receptors), that winds through the entire body.
 Receptors reside in the skin, muscle and bone throughout the central and peripheral nervous system, immune system and even the reproductive organs.

 The purpose of the ECS is whole-body homeostasis, or a state of balance between interdependent elements.
 It plays a role in many vital physiological processes like appetite and pain perception.

 Compounds that interact with the ECS are called cannabinoids.
 They can be made by the body (“endocannabinoids”), by plants (“phytocannabinoids”) or in a lab (“synthetic cannabinoids”).

 Cannabinoids interact with the ECS as ligands, binding directly or indirectly to ECS receptors and acting like chemical messengers to turn on or turn off physiological signaling.
 Phytocannabinoids like CBD are thought to mimic the body’s natural endocannabinoids by temporarily “filling in” on the duties of physiological signaling.